tomeshnet/tomesh.net/_posts/2018-12-17-facilitating-mesh-workshops.md

 endTime: '21:00'
 ---

 This is a session to prepare future facilitators to organize a _Building the Peer-to-Peer Internet_ workshop, in part or in full, and variations of it.
-Participants are assumed familiarity with social motivations and tensions around distributed systems, basic networking concepts, and are comfortable working in command line environments.
+Participants should be familiar with social motivations and tensions around distributed systems, basic networking concepts, and are comfortable working in command line environments.

 **Agenda**